Assessment, Placement and Credit by Exam and Service

 If you plan to take the COMPASS EFL/Math placement tests, see sample questions at

-If you plan to take the ESL test, there are sample questions for the listening and reading tests.
+If you plan to take the ESL test, there are sample questions for the COMPASS listening and reading tests.
 There is also a writing test.
 If you want more information about the writing test, contact the Assessment Center.
 If you want to access the sample questions click on the link below:

 Placement Test Schedule